+A transformer that is taken out of service poses a risk to other transformers by having them pick up its load and, therefore, become overloaded.
+As a result of the overload, the secondary mains and primary feeders in the vicinity of the overloaded transformer become overloaded in turn.
+These changes in feeder load also result in an increased probability of failure.
 These effects are described in (3) with an example given in Table III.
-The customers' impact is calculated where there are five out of service transformers and they are replaced one at a time.
+The customers' impact is calculated where there are five out-of-service transformers and they are replaced one at a time.
 We can see that by replacing V7769, 126 customers are relived from potential low voltage, or being dropped from the grid.
 Calculating the risk index shows the impact on the likelihood of network collapse of having a transformer out of service (5).
-A ratio is calculated using the transformer loading and the transformer rating.
+A ratio is calculated using the transformer rating.

-A transformer that is taken out of service results in the redistribution of load and thus possibly load-induced feeder failures and a greater likelihood of network collapse.
-A relative load is calculated using the feeder loading and the feeder rating.
+A transformer that is taken out of service results in the redistribution of load and, thus, possibly load-induced feeder failures and a greater likelihood of network collapse.
+A relative load is calculated using feeder loading and feeder rating.
 This ratio is then summed as shown in Table IV and is computed in (7).
 As a result of replacing V7769, we can see that there are 16 customers relieved from potential network problems.

-Finally, secondary network mains are also impacted by having a transformer taken out of service and therefore, secondary mains sections overload contributes to the risk index.
-If there are 35 secondary mains that get overloaded, we assume that they get burned out and therefore remove all 35 from the model and then identify the total load that gets drop.
+Finally, secondary network mains are also impacted by having a transformer taken out of service and, therefore, secondary mains sections overload contributes to the risk index.
+If there are 35 secondary mains that get overloaded, we assume that they get burned out and, therefore, remove all 35 from the model and then identify the total load that gets dropped.
 Table V shows that when transformer VS7769 is out of service, 1.33 potential customers get dropped.

 The reduction in risk resulting from the restoration of a single transformer to service is calculated for each out-of-service transformer.
 Table VI presents the results from ranking one distribution network with five transformers out of service.
-There are five network transformers that are out of service in the example.
-The wide variation in risk reduction makes prioritization easy in this case.
-If one would replace one transformer on this network, it should be transformer VS7769.
-A second transformer to be replaced is V508.
-The two transformers that have zero impact will be considered the next day when the software analyzes the new system conditions.
-The network condition changes daily as a result of work being done, failure of equipment, or newly added customers.
+There are five network transformers that are out of service in